 4.3.22 Sick Time Under Massachusetts Earned Sick Time Law

 This policy also applies to sick leave for benefits-eligible staff, but only for that portion of their sick leave that is covered by Massachusetts state law.
-Full-time employees (exempt and non-exempt) are entitled to 40 hours of state-protected sick leave each year, with the year running from the employee’s anniversary date.
+Full-time employees (exempt and non-exempt) are entitled to 40 hours of state-protected sick leave each year.
+The Institute treats the first 40 hours of paid sick leave used by the employee each year (running from the employee's anniversary date) for their own or a family member’s illness as covered by Massachusetts law.
+However, the use of (i) “family sick leave” to care for a newborn following a Paid Parental Leave or (ii) domestic violence leave for someone other than the employee or the employee’s child do not count toward the 40-hour total.

 Employees who are not eligible for MIT benefits accrue paid sick time at the rate of one hour for every 30 hours worked.
 Salaried exempt staff are assumed to work 40 hours per week if employed at 100% effort; work hours are pro-rated for a lower percent effort of the appointment.